AsiaDaDev/birthday-countdown-timer/README.md

 # Countdown Timer Website
 This project creates the base files for a simple countdown timer website using plain HTML, CSS, and JavaScript.
+In addition to the timer there's a email input that would allow people to sign up to get a invitation.
 This project is one of ten projects made to act as a beginner/refresher to the fundamentals of web programming.
 Countdown timers can be used for national or international events (for example, new year or a certain holiday), specific business events (for example, a product launch or a important sale), or personal events (for example, wedding dates or birthdays).